Ostetun/doc/openshift-resources.md

 External load-balancer in front of services.
 Openshift allocates an externally accessible DNS name for the route, so we can invoke a service from the outside of an Openshift cluster.

+## ConfigMap
+A map of configuration, much like a Java `HashMap` with additional metadata.
+ConfigMaps and Secrets below, is the recommended method of keeping configuration separate from image contents.

+## Secret
+Pretty much identical to `ConfigMap`, except that values are hidden from plain sight (base64-encoded).

+## BuildConfiguration
+Defintion of a build process, with build inputs, outputs, build image and build strategies.

+## Build
+The process of creating a runnable image in Openshift.

+## ImageStream
+A concept Openshift uses to keep track of changes in Docker images.

+## Image
+Docker image.